natthasath/demo-msgraph-api/README.md

-# 🎉 Template Python FastAPI
+# 🎉 DEMO MSGraph API

-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
-It has a simple and easy to use API, is lightweight, and includes features like asynchronous support, dependency injection, and more.
+Microsoft Graph is a RESTful web API that enables you to access Microsoft cloud service resources such as Office 365, Azure AD, and more.
+It allows developers to access data and services across Microsoft 365, including SharePoint, OneDrive, Outlook, and more.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)